titilda/appunti/Quantum Physics/index.md

 Sending a particle at a time shows the same result (therefore no interference between different particles).

-The mathematica modellization of the Mach-Zender interferometer will be presented in the corresponding paragraph. <!-- TODO -->
+The mathematic modellization of the Mach-Zender interferometer will be presented [here](#translation-operator).

 The Mach-Zender interferometer demonstrates that each particle also propagates like a wave, taking both the upper and the lower paths at the same time (**superposition**), interfering with itself at the second beam-splitter.